Elena Poniatowska: Awards

 Poniatowska's first literature award was the Mazatlan Literature Prize (Premio Mazatlán de Literatura) in 1971 for the novel Hasta no verte Jesús mío.
 She received this award again in 1992 with her novel Tinísima.
 The Mazatlan Literature Prize was founded by writer, journalist, and National Journalism Prize Antonio Haas, a close lifelong friend of Elena, and editorial columnist and collaborator next to her in Siempre! weekly news magazine and the national Mexican newspaper Excélsior.

-Poniatowska was nominated for the coveted Villarrutia Award in the 1970s, but refused it by saying to the Mexican president, "Who is going to award a prize to those who fell at Tlatelolco in 1968?"
+Poniatowska was nominated for the coveted Xavier Villaurrutia Award in the 1970s for her chronicle of the 1968 Tlatelolco massacre, called La noche de Tlatelolco, but refused it in an open letter published in Excélsior newspaper, addressed to then-President Luis Echeverría, who was suspected as responsible for the massacre, stating "Who is going to award a prize to those who fell at Tlatelolco in 1968?"

 In 1978, Poniatowska was the first woman to win Mexico's National Journalism Prize of Mexico for her contributions to the dissemination of Mexican cultural and political expression.

 In 2000, the nations of Colombia and Chile each awarded Poniatowska with their highest writing awards.

 In 2001, Poniatowska received the José Fuentes Mares National Prize for Literature in 2001 as well as the annual prize for best novel by Spanish book publishing house Alfaguara, Alfaguara Novel Prize for her novel La piel del cielo (Heaven's Skin).

 The International Women's Media Foundation gave Poniatowska the Lifetime Achievement Award in 2006, in recognition for her work.

 Poniatowska won the Rómulo Gallegos Prize in 2007 with her book El Tren pasa primero (The Train Passes First).
 In the same year, she received the Premio Iberoamericano by the government of the Mexico City mayor.

 Poniatowska has received honorary doctorates from the National Autonomous University of Mexico (2001), the Autonomous University of Sinaloa (1979), the New School of Social Research (1994), the Metropolitan Autonomous University (2000) and the University of Puerto Rico (2010).

 Other awards include the Premio Biblioteca Breve for the novel Leonora, awards from the Club de Periodistas (Journalists Club), the Manuel Buendia Journalism Prize, and the Radio UNAM Prize for her book of interviews with Mexican authors entitled Palabras Cruzadas ("Crossed Words").
 She was selected to receive Mexico's National Literary Prize, but she declined it, insisting that it should instead go to Elena Garro, although neither woman ultimately received it.

 In 2013, Poniatowska won Spain's Premio Cervantes Literature Award, the most prestigious Spanish-language literary award for an author's lifetime works, becoming the fourth woman to receive such recognition, following María Zambrano (1988), Dulce María Loynaz (1992), and Ana María Matute (2010).
 Elena Poniatowska was awarded the Premio Cervantes for her "brilliant literary trajectory in diverse genera, her special style in narrative and her exemplary dedication to journalism, her outstanding work and her firm commitment to contemporary history."

 In April 2023, the Senate voted unanimously to award her its Belisario Domínguez Medal of Honor, Mexico's highest active civilian award.